TcMenu/tcMenu/README.md

 ## Generating a menu from the UI

 When working with menus in the UI, I normally save the menu file into a new sketch directory.
 The reason for this is that the generator will generate the sketch for you once you've defined the menus.

-NOTE: This is not a round trip solution, it's currently a one shot design a menu and then generate code.
-It will backup and then overwrite your sketch.
+The Generator as of V0.4 is capable of round trip development too - most of the code is offloaded into a CPP and Header.

 Once you've arranged your menu using the UI how you'd like it, choose Code -> ID & Eeprom analyser from the menu to check that you've not got any overlapping ranges, then choose Code -> Generate from the menu, choose appropriate